Difficulty: Medium to Hard.

 Agents.jl is a pure Julia framework for agent-based modeling (ABM).
 It has an extensive list of features, excellent performance and is easy to learn, use, and extend.
 Comparisons with other popular frameworks written in Python or Java (NetLOGO, MASON, Mesa), show that Agents.jl outperforms all of them in computational speed, list of features and usability.

 In this project, contributors will be paired with lead developers of Agents.jl to improve Agents.jl with more features, better performance, and overall higher polish.
-Possible features to implement are:
+We are open to discuss with potential candidate a project description and outline for it!

 Recommended Skills: Familiarity with agent based modelling, Agents.jl and Julia's Type System.
 Background in complex systems, sociology, or nonlinear dynamics is not required but would be advantageous.